WenjianBI/grab.github.io/docs/approach.md

 ---
 layout: default
-title: Genome-wide association studies
+title: GWAS Methods
-nav_order: 4
+nav_order: 2
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 has_children: true
-has_toc: true
 ---

-# GWAS Framework
+# Two-Step Analysis Framework in GRAB

 All GWAS methods in GRAB are implemented using the unified two-step analysis framework.

-## Two-Step Analysis Framework

-### Step 1: Model Fitting and Preprocessing
+## Step 1: Model Fitting and Preprocessing

 The first step prepares all necessary components before conducting association tests on each marker or region.
 This step is performed once per phenotype for all markers or regions and includes: